scalar-labs/helm-charts/docs/getting-started-scalardb-analytics-postgresql.md

 {% capture notice--info %}
 **Note**

-You must use the same minor versions (for example, v3.10) between ScalarDB and ScalarDB Analytics with PostgreSQL.
-However, the patch versions are not synchronized between them.
-We recommend using the latest patch versions of both products in the same minor version.
+You must use the same minor versions (for example, v3.10.x) of ScalarDB Analytics with PostgreSQL as ScalarDB, but it's not necessary to keep the same patch versions.
+For example, it's fine to use ScalarDB v3.10.1 and ScalarDB Analytics with PostgreSQL v3.10.3 together.
 {% endcapture %}

 <div class="notice--info">{{ notice--info | markdownify }}</div>